The King of Fighters '99: Development

 With the introduction of a new lead character, K', SNK had originally planned to remove main characters Kyo Kusanagi and Iori Yagami, who had previously appeared in earlier installments of the series, from The King of Fighters '99.
 Instead, they ended up as unlockable hidden characters after fans responded negatively to their removal at location tests.
+Kyo and Iori were supposed to disappear due to business reasons or the requests of enthusiastic fans, but in the end they have continued to appear ever since.
+Kyo was involved in the story to some extent, but not Iori, in terms of the connections with the new protagonist.
+The same issue would happen in the third story arc, where Kyo and Iori are major characters opposing The King of Fighters 2003 lead Ash Crimson but more due to narrative intended reasons rather than fan demand.

-Kyo was redesigned for this game, but the developers still liked his school uniform.
+Kyo was redesigned for this game for the first time in the entire series replacing his school uniform with more casual clothing that were well received by the staff and fans.
+However, developers still liked his school uniform.
 As a result, based on the practice of adding earlier versions of various characters to games, the staff created the Kyo clones that featured him with classic movesets: Kyo-1 uses Kyo's movesets from the first two games, while Kyo-2 uses his movesets from KOF '96 and KOF '97.
 To contrast with the previous series' protagonist, Kyo, K' was designed to be the "dark hero".
 The staff wanted to create a Robo Army Team.
 This idea was abandoned, but they later created a tribute to it in The King of Fighters 2000 by introducing Rocky, a character from Robo Army, as a Striker for Maxima.
 The character Whip was originally meant to appear in KOF '96, but due to Leona Heidern's introduction in that game, the staff decided to wait until KOF '99.